antonioloison/wjsma/README.md

-# An Efficient Probabilistic Jacobian-based Saliency Map Attack in Machine Learning (WJSMA)
+# An Efficient Probabilistic Jacobian-based Saliency Map Attack in Machine Learning

+The most recent version of this attack is available on this repository: https://github.com/probabilistic-jsmas/probabilistic-jsmas

 ## Installation